harveytriana/SomethingReactive/README_EN.md

 </p>
 ---

-## Notes
+## Note

 > The Blazor WebAssembly app was written in a minimal Template.
 Template: Blazor WebAssembly App Empty, without ASP.NET Core Hosted.

-> I'm not an expert in Angular, but I find that for someone with experience in Blazor WebAssembly, learning Angular is accessible, as they share several similar concepts and structures.

-## Conclusion
+## Conclusions

 Blazor WebAssembly is superior to Angular in this regard, allowing for less code and a clearer structure.
 However, for many, the popularity of Angular remains a determining factor.

 The contrast remains between the technical advantages of Blazor and the popularity of Angular, React, Vue.js, and others in the frontend development environment.

+I find that for someone with experience in Blazor WebAssembly, learning Angular is accessible, since they share several similar concepts and structures.